nosas/blog/toonvision/classification/article.md

 </figure>

 The loss plot is even more damning for the baseline model.
-The optimized model's loss box is much smaller (Q1: 0.4, Median: 0.65, Q3: 0.9) and lower than the baseline model's.
+The optimized model's loss spread is much smaller and lower than the baseline model's.
 We see the baseline model has a median loss of 1.6 while the optimized model's median loss is 0.5.
 Lastly, the optimized model's outliers are more contained with a range of [0.18, 0.21] whereas the baseline model's outliers range from [0.42, 0.68].